in2code-de/luxletter/Documentation/Tech/Index.md

 ```

 **Note:** If you change the path via TypoScript extension template, please take care that you are using the very first
-template at root (otherwise the paths could not be recognized by the backend module or CLI calls)
+template on root (otherwise the paths could not be recognized by the backend module or CLI calls)

 Next copy the template file NewsletterContainer.html to your sitepackage in
 `EXT:sitepackage/Resources/Private/Templates/Mail/` and modyfiy it a bit with your wanted HTML.